1nightcrawler/sequence-calculator/README.md

-# python

-python projects i've done/started
+# Sequence calculator in Python

-sequence.py - arithmetic and geometric sequence solver wip
+## Arithmetic and geometric sequence solver

+Still WIP
+-Geometric requires a1 solution
+-Needs to be checked, to make sure answers are correct